Navigating the planning process

 Planning conditions are additional measures attached to a planning permission which must be satisfied for development to proceed lawfully.
 They seek to mitigate adverse impacts and improve the quality of development.

-See here for further guidance on planning conditions.
+See here for further guidance on planning conditions at Waltham Forest.

 6.5.1When planning permission has been granted, works must comply with any planning conditions attached to the approval and must be carried out within the specified time period.